Eulerian Spaces: Admissible Vertex Sets and Combinatorial Alignment

-For a Peano continuum $X$ with admissible vertex set $V$, the edges $E(X,V)$ are the connected components of $X \setminus V$.
+{We also write $(X{:}V)$ for a Peano continuum with a fixed admissible vertex set $V$ in mind.} Note that the edges $E(X{:}V)$ are the connected components of $X \setminus V$.
 Since $\ground{X} \subset V$ and $V$ is closed, it follows that every edge is homeomorphic to an open interval.
-Moreover, if $X$ is a Peano graph (so $E(X)$ is dense in $X$), then also $(X,V)$ is a Peano graph in the sense that the edges $E(X,V)$ are dense in $X$.
-Moreover, we may generalise the notion of edge cuts from $(X,\ground{X})$ to $(X,V)$: an edge cut of $(X,V)$ is the set of edges crossing a clopen partition $V = A \oplus B$.
-It is straightforward to check that all results about edge cuts from Section~\ref{edge_cuts_degree} still apply in this slightly generalised setting.
-Finally, we also extend Definition~\ref{def_standardsubspace} of a standard subspace to this generalised setting, and call a subspace $Y \subset X$ \emph{standard in $(X,V)$} if for every $e \in E(X,V)$, the fact $e \cap Y \neq \emptyset$ implies $e \subset Y$.
+Moreover, if $X$ is a Peano graph (so $E(X)$ is dense in $X$), then also $(X{:}V)$ is a Peano graph in the sense that the edges $E(X{:}V)$ are dense in $X$.
+Moreover, we may generalise the notion of edge cuts from $(X{:}\ground{X})$ to $(X{:}V)$: an edge cut of $(X{:}V)$ is the set of edges {$E(A,B)=E_X(A,B)\subseteq E(X{:}V)$} crossing a clopen partition $V = A \oplus B$.
+It is straightforward to check that all results about edge cuts from Section~\ref{edge_cuts_degree} still apply in this slightly generalised setting. {Let us denote by $(X{:}V)_\sim$ the graph-like continuum obtained from $X$ by contracting each connected component of $V$ to a point and choosing them as the vertex set for the resulting graph-like continuum.} Finally, we also extend Definition~\ref{def_standardsubspace} of a standard subspace to this generalised setting, and call a subspace $Y \subset X$ \emph{standard in $(X{:}V)$} if, for every $e \in E(X{:}V)$, whenever $e$ meets $Y$ then $e$ is a subset of $Y$.

-\begin{lemma} Let $V \subset X$ be an admissible vertex set of a Peano continuum $X$.
-Then $X$ satisfies the even-cut condition if and only if $(X,V)$ does. \end{lemma}

-\begin{proof} Note that the graph-like continuum $(X,V)_\sim$ is a subdivision of the graph-like continuum $X_\sim$ (see the discussion in Section~\ref{sec_recapgraphlike}).
-In particular, they are homeomorphic.
-Thus, $X$ has the even-cut property if and only if $X_\sim$ is Eulerian if and only if $(X,V)_\sim$ is Eulerian if and only if $(X, V)$ has the even-cut property, where the first and last equivalence follows from \cite{euleriangraphlike} (and see also the discussion leading up to Conjecture~\ref{conj_eulerian2}). \end{proof}